gowthamshashank/unzips/README.md

       To containerize Nginx, please complete the following:

-      Set up an Ubuntu 14.04 server, preferably with SSH keys for security
+      Set up an Ubuntu 18.04 or 20.04 server, preferably with SSH keys for security

-      Set up a sudo user
+      Switch to the root user by clinkin the command because docker will run on the root user

-      Verify your kernel version.
+      $ sudo su

     Follow these steps:--

     Step:-1  Download docker on your local system